The Homotopy Braces Formality Morphism: Twisted versions of the operads and operad maps

 \begin{rem} Note that by definition $\Graphs_1(0)=\R \oplus \R[1]$.
 The two operations are the unit and ``$B$'', the graph with one edge from $out$ to $in$.
 The latter acts as the de Rham differential on differential forms. \end{rem}

 \begin{prop} There is a quasi-isomorphism of colored operads

 The map is given by sending the generators $d$ and $\iota$ to the graphs shown in Figure \ref{fig:dliota}. \end{prop} The proof can be found in Appendix \ref{sec:graphs1cohomproof}.
 There is a natural projection $\Graphs_1\to \Gra_1$ sending graphs with internal vertices to zero.
-The map $C(\FM_{2,1})\to \Gra_1$ factors through $\Graphs_1$. $C(\FM_{2,1})\to \Graphs_1$ is given by the formula
+The map $C(\FM_{2,1})\to \Gra_1$ factors through $\Graphs_1$, with the map $C(\FM_{2,1})\to \Graphs_1$ being described by the formula

 Here the sum runs over all $\Graphs_1$-graphs and $\pi_n : \FM_{2,1}(m+n)\to \FM_{2,1}(m)$ is the forgetful map.
 The differential form $\omega_\Gamma$ assigned to a graph $\Gamma$ is defined as in section \ref{sec:FM1toGra1}.